 Drug Testing In New South Wales

-It is also an offence of drive in New South Wales with the presence of cocaine or morphine in blood or urine.
-Drivers are not randomly tested for these drugs using the roadside drug tests described above.
-The testing must take place at a police station or hospital within 2 hours of the person driving, or the result is not valid and cannot be used in court as evidence.
+Although it is an offence of drive in New South Wales with cocaine or heroin present in the system, drivers are not randomly tested for these drugs using the roadside drug tests described above.
+Testing for these drugs must take place at a police station or hospital within two hours of the person driving; otherwise, the result is not valid and cannot be used as evidence.

 Offences and penalties

-If you have been charged with a drug driving offence it is a good idea to seek legal advice about the nature of the charges and possible penalties and whether any defence or avenue of appeal is available to you.
-It is also a good idea to have legal representation at the court appearance when the charges will be heard by the court.
+If you have been charged with a drug driving offence it is a good idea to seek legal advice about the nature of the charges, the likely penalties and whether any defence is available to you.